mlugg/setup-zig/README.md

 ```

 Please don't do this unnecessarily; it's not nice to hammer one mirror.
 This mirror is not permitted to
-be https://ziglang.org/download to avoid the oggicial websote being hit with large amounts of requests.
+be https://ziglang.org/download to avoid the official websote being hit with large amounts of requests.
 If you've experienced issues with a default mirror, please open an issue, and I will communicate with the
 mirror's owner or remove it from the list.